matteematt/.vim/README.md

+I have now archieved this repository as I have merged it with my main dotfiles repo which can be [found here](https://github.com/matteematt/.dotfiles/tree/master/.vim)

 # VIM

 This is my vim configuration that aims to be fairly portable and lightweight, while doing everything I personally like.